rootlyhq/cli/README.md

 Here are some examples:

-- `rootly pulse-run --api-key "ABC123" --quiet Hello there`
+- `rootly pulse --api-key "ABC123" --quiet Hello there`
   - Summary: Hello there
   - Labels: None
   - Services: None